A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### TO DO
   - Review book XP and standardise.
     - Increase Rukus to Level 9
-    - Increase Grazuul to level 11
-    - Increase Skull Ripper to level 10
     - Add a Haunted Heart encounter
   - Treasure allocation - review and confirm treasure, then final clean up.